 Don't Skip Hamstrings

 Many leg routines focus heavily on quads (squats, leg press, extensions) and neglect hamstrings.
 This creates muscle imbalances, increases injury risk, and limits overall leg development.
-Include at least 2 hamstring exercises every leg day.
+Include direct hamstring work regularly, usually through a hinge and/or leg curl pattern.

 Best Glute Exercises for Leg Day